ecmwf/ecflow/docs/ug/glossary.rst

          * - :ref:`grammar`
            - :token:`meter`

-      Meter's can be referenced in :term:`trigger` and :term:`complete expression` expressions.
+      Meters can be referenced in :term:`trigger` and :term:`complete expression` expressions.

    node
       :term:`suite`, :term:`family` and :term:`task` form a hierarchy.
       Where a :term:`suite` serves as the root of the hierarchy.
-      The :term:`family` provides the intermediate nodes, and the :term:`task` provide the leaf's.
+      The :term:`family` provides the intermediate nodes, and the :term:`task` provide the leafs.

       Collectively :term:`suite`, :term:`family` and :term:`task` can be referred
       to as nodes.